teejaynam/snake-client/README.md

 ---
 ## How to set up

-To be able to play this game you must downlsoad and install the server side of the game [here](https://github.com/taniarascia/snek)
+To be able to play this game you must download and install the server side of the game [here](https://github.com/taniarascia/snek)
 ___
 ## How to play